TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/EventDispatcher/Index.rst

 :php:`method` (optional)
     The method to be called.
 If this property is not given, the listener class is treated as invokable, thus its :php:`__invoke()` method is called.

+The PHP attribute is repeatable, which allows to register the same class to listen for different events, for example:

+..  literalinclude:: _NullMailerRepeatable.php
+    :language: php
+    :caption: EXT:my_extension/Classes/EventListener/NullMailer.php

 ..  index::
     Event Listener; Registration